-Then speak Comrades Frumkina, Merezhin, and Kon.
-In the name of the Jewish proletariat they propose to the Congress to iss a strong protest against the anti-Semitic persecutions and pogrou which are being organized everywhere wherever the bourgeoisie rule or even where there are petty bourgeois, compromise Socialist god ernments.
-They base their protest on many facts from the practiof the Governments of Pilsudski and Petlura, and also from the protices of the organizing by the English occupationary authorities pogroms in Palestine.
+Then speak Comrades Frumkina, Merezhin, and Kon. name of the Jewish proletariat they propose to the Congress to issue a strong protest against the anti-Semitic persecutions and pogroms which are being organized everywhere wherever the bourgeoisie rules, or even where there are petty bourgeois, compromise Socialist governments.
+They base their protest on many facts from the practice of the Governments of Pilsudski and Petlura, and also from the practices of the organizing by the English occupationary authorities of pogroms in Palestine.

-Before the vote on the theses on the question of colonial and m tional policy Comrade Serrati announces that he believes that social revolution can and should be realized without the support of s called national democratic parties.
-He therefore abstains from vo The resolution is adopted unanimously, with three abstaining from voting.
+Before the vote on the theses on the question of colonial and national policy Comrade Serrati announces that he believes that social revolution can and should be realized without the support of socalled national democratic parties.
+He therefore abstains from voting.
+The resolution is adopted unanimously, with three abstaining from voting.